michaelmarty/UniDec/readme.md

 twython
 pymzml
 networkx
+h5py
+multiplierz (Windows only, for Thermo RAW imports)

 With the exception of wxpython, which can be installed from the [web](http://wxpython.org/), all of these can be installed from the command line with (for example):